Segway: Independent company

-In March 2014, Segway announced third generation designs, including the i2 SE and x2 SE sport, new LeanSteer frame and powerbase designs, with integrated lighting.
+In March 2014, Segway Inc. announced third generation designs, including the i2 SE and x2 SE sport, new LeanSteer frame and powerbase designs, with integrated lighting.

 Subsidiary of Ninebot

-Ninebot Inc., a Beijing-based transportation robotics startup and a Segway rival, acquired Segway in April 2015, having raised $80M from Xiaomi and Sequoia Capital.
-The acquisition came months after the U.S. International Trade Commission agreed to investigate Segway's claim that Ninebot and other companies were infringing on its patents and copyrights.
-Segway requested the blocking of imports of competing scooters into the United States.
+Ninebot, a Beijing-based transportation robotics startup and a rival of Segway Inc., acquired Segway Inc. in April 2015, having raised $80M from Xiaomi and Sequoia Capital.
+The acquisition came months after the U.S. International Trade Commission agreed to investigate Segway Inc.'s claim that Ninebot and other companies were infringing on its patents and copyrights.
+Segway Inc. requested the blocking of imports of competing scooters into the United States.

-In June 2016, the company launched the Segway miniPRO, a smaller self-balancing scooter.
+In June 2016, Segway Inc. launched the Segway miniPRO, a smaller self-balancing scooter.

 End of production

-In June 2020, Ninebot, the owner of the Segway brand, announced that it would no longer make the namesake two-wheeled, self-balancing product.

 Only 140,000 units were sold during the lifetime of the product, and in the later years the Segway PT only made up 1.5% of total company profit.
-Factors contributing to the end of production include the price (US$5,000 at launch), and the learning curve in learning to balance on a Segway which has led to notable accidents involving Usain Bolt, George W. Bush and the Segway Company owner Jimi Heselden.
+Factors contributing to the end of production include the price (US$5,000 at launch), and the learning curve in learning to balance on a Segway PT which has led to notable accidents involving Usain Bolt, George W. Bush, Ellen DeGeneres, Ian Healy, and Segway Inc. previous owner Jimi Heselden.
 While the Segway has remained popular for security and tourism, electric scooters have been more popular for personal mobility.

+UTVs

+In February 2022, Segway entered the UTV (Utility Terrain Vehicle) market.

 Products

-At the end of production in 2020, Segway was selling these five self-balancing scooters:
+At the end of production in 2020, Segway Inc. was selling these five self-balancing scooters: